 In order to learn, students need to have met their basic needs: food and a safe place to live.
 If you are having trouble with either, the campus provides some helpful resources.
-Reach out of food@colorado.edu to connect with food resources.
+Reach out of basicneeds@colorado.edu to connect with food resources.
 If you are having trouble paying for rent or facing housing insecurity, you can contact Mediation Services at 303-441-4364 or mediation@bouldercolorado.edu, and Off-campus Housing at 303-492-7053 or och@colorado.edu.
-A Student Emergency Fund exists to support students experiencing temporary financial hardship resulting from of Covid-19.
+A Student Emergency Fund exists to support students experiencing temporary financial hardship.
 Other campus resources are available, including mental health resources and free counseling at CAPs.
-Please don't hesitate to contact me if you have trouble negotiating these resources.
+Please don't hesitate to contact Dr. McCain or one of you TAs if you have trouble negotiating these resources.